golya/dev_guidelines/README.md

 #### Commit Message Format

-Use a similar apporach that angular contribution guide described.
+Use a similar apporach than the angular contribution guide described.
 Each commit message consists of a header, a body and a footer.
 The header has a special format that includes a type, a scope and a subject:

 ```
 <type>(<scope>): <subject>